yutakaos/rUIC/README.md

 # rUIC : Unified Information-theoretic Causality for R

-Quick manual of rUIC package

-(for deails, see the package manual)
+A quick tutorial of rUIC package (for deails, see the package manual)

 ## Installation
 1. Click "clone or download" and download the zip file.